oneconvergence/dkube-examples-internal/tf/classification/mnist/digits/README.md

  3. Fill the fields in Job form and click *Submit* button.
 Toggle *Expand All* button to auto expand the form.
 See below for sample values to be given in the form, for advanced usage please refer to **Dkube User Guide**.
 - Basic Tab
   - Enter Unique name say Training-mnist
-  - Enter Description name in Description text-box
-  - Enter Tags name in Tags text-box
-  - Select Container as Dkube
+  - Select Framework as tensorflow
-  - Select Framework as v1.14
+  - Select Framework version 1.14 or 2.0 depending on your choice.
   - Start-up command : python model.py
   - Click Next
 - Repos Tab